 It is believed that a key factor in fibromyalgia pain is an imbalance of serotonin in the brain.
 The essential amino acid L-tryptophan plays an important role in creating serotonin.
 Serotonin is made from 5-hydroxytryptophan (5-HTP), which is made from L-tryptophan.
 L-tryptophan acts as the foundation for building 5-HTP and serotonin.

 A study published in the Journal of International Medical Research showed that patients treated with 5-HTP showed improved fibromyalgia symptoms.
 Although research suggests that L-tryptophan may contribute to relief from fibromyalgia symptoms, it is always best to take a balanced mixture of all essential amino acids.
-A balanced mixture will help ensure that the blood concentration of amino acids is optimal.
+A balanced mixture will help ensure that the blood concentration of amino acids is optimal (shop now).

 There are a variety of complementary and alternative therapies and relaxation techniques that may bring relief for fibromyalgia patients alongside physical activity and drug-based treatments.
 These therapies include: